Dictators Are The Last To See A Looming Revolution

 It is always highly effective when women take the lead.
 These mothers are loudly protesting against poverty and insecurity in the north, particularly in Katsina state.

-They have realized that only a competent leader would make food available for all.
-And that only a capable president would eliminate bandits and kidnappers by implementing good policies to that effect.
-That the president is from my village and practices the same religion with me doesn’t guarantee food on the table for the poor.
+They have realised that only a competent leader would make food available for all.
+Only a capable president would eliminate bandits and kidnappers by implementing effective policies to that effect.
+The fact that the president is from my village and practices the same religion as I don't guarantee food on the table for the poor.

 In fact, the elites use ethnicity and religion to divide poor Nigerians, but the gap is closing.
 We heard that Mr Magu of EFCC, a Muslim, used a Christian Pastor to launder funds.